 Coffee people generally have two favorite blooms: the fragrant flowers that blossom on coffee plants (oh, that smell!), and the first part of the brewing process (oh, that smell!).
-Coffee flowers are beautiful, and we hope you all get to experience them someday, but today we’re going to talk about the brewing bloom — what it is, what it does (or doesn’t do), and how to play around with it.
+Coffee flowers are beautiful, and we hope you all get to experience them someday, but today we’re going to talk about the brewing bloom — what it is, what it does (or doesn’t do), and how to experiment with it.

 Why?
 Well, imagine a narrow corridor through which you can only pass through single-file.
 If there are people streaming out, there isn’t any room for you to go in.
 Coffee grounds are a bit like that: You want water to enter them and pour out as delicious, perfectly extracted coffee on the other side, right?
 But if CO2 is streaming out of the coffee grounds, water can’t pass through: There’s too much resistance coming in the other direction.
 Pouring just a little bit of water, however, helps activate the CO2 release process, and if you’re patient enough to wait just a little while, enough of that carbon dioxide should stream out to make way for the water to stream right in and do its job.
-You follow?

 How long you bloom, and with how much water, will probably always be up for debate.
-Some professionals don’t care to wait very long, while others love a long bloom.
+Some professionals don’t care to wait very long, while others love a long coffee bloom.
 Former World Barista Champion James Hoffmann has admitted to being “lazy” — which is categorically untrue — and wanting to brew for the least amount of time possible in order to still get good results; cupping-spoon designer and coffee philosopher Umeko Motoyoshi has famously called for a “long-ass bloom” for a sweeter result.

-In any case, remember that the longer you bloom the higher your extraction yield will be in the cup, but also the more heat you’ll lose in the brew bed and your kettle.
+In any case, remember that the longer you bloom the higher your coffee extraction yield will be in the cup, but also the more heat you’ll lose in the coffee bed and your kettle.
 One thing pretty much everyone agrees on is that some bloom is better: Skipping this step usually results in under-extracted, underwhelming flavor.

-Personally, I adjust my bloom to respond to the coffee’s behavior: I like to add just enough hot brewing water to saturate the grounds (usually about twice the volume of the coffee in my recipe, so if I’m brewing 30 grams of coffee, I’ll aim for 60 grams of water for my bloom).
+Personally, I adjust my bloom to respond to the ground coffee’s behavior: I like to add just enough hot brewing water to saturate the grounds (usually about twice the volume of the coffee in my recipe, so if I’m brewing 30 grams of coffee, I’ll aim for 60 grams of hot water for my bloom).
 Rather than watch the clock, I watch the coffee as it puffs up.
 When I see it “burp,” or finally start to settle back down, that’s when I’ll add my first pulse of brewing water.

-I find that for very fresh coffee, that burp might happen at around a minute; if a coffee is a couple of weeks out of the roaster, it might take 20 seconds.
+I find that for very fresh coffee grounds, that burp might happen at around a minute; if a coffee is a couple of weeks out of the roaster, it might take 20 seconds.
 Remember to take care to adjust the rest of your technique to hit your target brew time so you don’t under- or over-extract the coffee, but otherwise, have fun and play around to see what works best for you!